Juanita 'Lightnin' Epton, NASCAR and Daytona fixture for over six decades, dies at 103

 ALL STAR RACE FYI: The NASCAR All-Star Race and All-Star Open are set to invade North Wilkesboro.
 Here's what to know.

-Epton was honored in a ceremony in August of 2022 with the renaming of the ticket office.
+Epton was honored in a ceremony in August 2022 with the renaming of the ticket office.

 “I just don’t know what to say,” Epton said at the time.
 “This place and these people mean so very much to me, I can hardly express my emotions at this honor.
 I truly feel so grateful to be standing here today, seeing my name become a part of this speedway.
 It feels so surreal.”

-Her career at the Speedway included over 150 points races and all seven generations of Cup Series cars.
-It dated all the way back to that first 500 when grandstand capacity was 10,000 and she helped count tickets by hand in the France family kitchen.
+Her career at the Speedway included more than 150 points races and all seven generations of Cup Series cars.
+It dated all the way to that first 500 when grandstand capacity was 10,000 and she helped count tickets by hand in the France family kitchen.

 She was the longest-tenured employee at Daytona International Speedway.

-This article originally appeared on The Daytona Beach News-Journal: NASCAR, Daytona International Speedway icon Juanita Epton, dead at 103
+This article originally appeared on The Daytona Beach News-Journal: NASCAR, Daytona International Speedway icon Juanita Epton, dies at 103